 Let’s take away four cartons of eggs (dozen each) at $3, so $12 total per month, and we’ll knock off about eight cans of organic beans as well (roughly $2 each for garbanzo beans, black beans, etc.): $16.
 Maybe we grill veggie burgers a few times a month, so take away $15 there.

 The costliest protein substitute is NUTS.
 We go cray-cray at Costco with those giant bags of almonds, walnuts, pistachios, cashews, pecans, you name it.
 Even macadamia nuts find their way into our monster cart.
 The nutty thing is, we spend about $25 a month on nuts.
 All told, our protein substitutes amount to roughly $68 per month.

 Bottom-line: We save roughly $1,560 ($198 – $68, x 12) per year as a vegetarian family.
 You know where I’m going to take this next, right?
-Over a 20 year period, you’d be able to squirrel away about $74,446 and change (via compounding gains in average index fund growth period).
+Over 20 years, you’d be able to squirrel away about $74,446 and change (via compounding gains in average index fund growth period).
 Enough perhaps to fund a few years of college for Sally?

 Surprisingly, there is some credence to the notion that vegetarians don’t live longer simply because of their meatless diet.
 The Adventists might scoff at this, having found a 22% lower instance of cancer among vegetarians.
 We also have other Blue Zones populations (Okinawans, Sardinians, Ikarians) pointing us in a similar direction.

 Here’s a kicker: You’ll find gobs of studies out on Google, some citing crazy big population studies over a longer period of observation.
 The numbers can be compelling.
-One Australian study found that after following a quarter million people over the age of 45 for six years, there was no discernible difference in death rate based on vegetarian vs. omnivorous diet.
+One Australian study found that after following a quarter-million people over the age of 45 for six years, there was no discernible difference in death rate based on a vegetarian vs. omnivorous diet.

 The authors of the Aussie study suggest that it’s not simply the diet alone that gives vegetarians a ten-year lifespan bonus over meat-eaters.
 It turns out that vegetarians are simply more mindful of all other health factors: